Personal Loans vs. Payday Loans: Which is Better?

 What is a payday loan?

-A payday loan is a small unsecured loan that borrowers must pay back over a short repayment term plus a ton of interest and some fees.
+A payday loan is a short-term, small-dollar unsecured loan typically due on the borrower’s next payday, often carrying APRs around 400% or higher.
+Borrowers must pay back the loan over a short repayment term plus substantial interest and fees.

 If you don’t pay back the loan on time, the lender can tack on even more interest and fees—on top of what you already owe.